soynet-support/SoyNet_model_market_v5/Samples/yolov5/README.md

 int yolov8();

 int main() {
-	'Choose the one you want to run yolov5();
+	//Choose the one you want to run yolov5();
 	//yolov8();
 }